d12frosted/elpa-mirror/gnu/denote-readme.txt

   (which is the case by default).

-  Multiple keywords can be inserted by separating them with a comma (or whatever the value of the `crm-indicator' is—which should be a comma).
+  Multiple keywords can be inserted by separating them with a comma (or whatever the value of the `crm-separator' is—which should be a comma).
   When the user option `denote-sort-keywords' is non-nil (the default), keywords are sorted alphabetically (technically, the sorting is done with `string-lessp').